SWITZERLAND. FURTHER TURN TO THE RIGHT SIDE

 – die Mitte (the center) which brings together popular Christians and bourgeois democrats debuted with an encouraging 14.1% and elected 29 deputies.

-The picture is completed by other small parties, mostly regional, which send a total of 7 parliamentarians.
+The picture is completed by other small parties, mostly regional in nature, which send a total of 7 parliamentarians.

 COUNCIL OF STATES